rkulla/dotfiles/README.md

     ~/my-shortcuts.txt

-I also like to install the `Browser Bookmarks` extension from its Store.
-Then assign hotkey HYPER+8 to `settings>extensions>Search Browser Bookmarks`

 #### External Extensions I also download from its Store:

    - `Base64` - Commands: *Base64* (both/live), *Base64 encode* and *Base64 decode* (convert to clipboard)